MEET OUR TEAM

 To inquire about Dennis’ services and availability, click here.

 Colleen Marr is the Director of Client Services.
 She brings many years of experience to this role.
+Colleen has a special way of engaging each of our clients and forming strong relationships with them.
+As an author’s assistant, she is also skilled in copy editing, proofreading, research analysis, book promotions, and social media.
+Colleen is also proficient in 360 feedback reports and administrative management.
+She wears many hats, as you can see.
 Prior to joining the firm, Colleen was a compliance auditor in the banking industry.
-She holds a BS degree in Business Administration from Southern Connecticut State University.
+She holds a BS degree in Business Administration and Marketing from Southern Connecticut State University.

-Colleen is a life-long Connecticut shoreline resident who gives back to the community by volunteering on various committees and raising funds for charities such as St. Jude Children’s Research Hospital.
-She enjoys traveling, golfing, gardening and spending time with her husband and young twin daughters.
+Colleen is a life-long Connecticut resident who likes to give back to the community by volunteering on various committees and charities, such as St. Jude Children’s Research Hospital.
+She enjoys traveling, sports, gardening, and spending time with her husband and twin daughters.

-As a Leadership Development professional, she has played a number of key roles all closely linked to leadership development.
+As a Leadership Development professional, she has played a number of key roles.
 She was the Director of Sales Management Training and Development at Connecticut Mutual; Vice President of Branch Management Training and Development for Smith Barney; Director of Corporate Staffing Planning at Travelers; and Vice President of Talent Management for Hartford Insurance Group.

 Peggy is co-author of Leading at The Edge: Leadership Lessons from the Extraordinary Saga of Shackleton’s Antarctic Expedition.
 Her compelling presentation will make the audience feel like they are a part of the crew as the gripping narrative becomes the departure point for an intense and unforgettable experience.
 In addition to this thrilling adventure story, she will explore the ten key strategies for success as the valuable lessons from Shackleton’s ill fated voyage.